 The American Academy of Neurology, conducted a literature review and released a guideline on the use of marijuana in MS patients.
 This guideline reviews a number of studies where marijuana is used for MS and the findings of this review include:

-- Oral cannabis extract and synthetic THC may be effective for reducing patient-reported symptoms of spasticity and pain, but not bladder symptoms and neuropathic pain.
+- Oral cannabis extract and delta 8 THC may be effective for reducing patient-reported symptoms of spasticity and pain, but not bladder symptoms and neuropathic pain.

 - Nabiximols (Sativex®), an oromucosal spray, may be effective in reducing patient-reported spasticity, pain, and urinary frequency, but not urinary incontinence, anxiety symptoms, sleep problems, cognitive symptoms, or fatigue.
 However, it is important to note that this agent is not currently approved for use in the US.